Creating and Modifying Users

 Editing user credentials

-To rotate passwords, click the menu button (...) for the specific user and then select Rotate Password in the menu.
-A new password will be generated for the user and you'll be able to immediately copy it from the credentials list.
+To set credentials' passwords, click the menu button (...) for the specific user and then select Set Password in the menu.
+If you select Random password

 Deactivating and reactivating users